MaxSergueev/ResearchProject/README.md

 > *Figure 4: Demonstration of how the ridge shape and height changes with the SharpnessOffset variable, done in editor.*

-The system also currently has two biomes (see cover image) which can be easily extended.
+The system currently has two implemented biomes (see cover image) which can be easily extended.
 They are blended using a smoothstep-filtered noise value as a spatial weight.
 `ATerrainChunkManager` tracks the player position each tick, and queues new chunks that are now in range to spawn.
 It uses the variable `MaxChunksSpawnedPerFrame` to spread the load of spawning new chunks across multiple ticks.
 Heavy mesh generation is offloaded to the Unreal thread pool asynchronously and only the final mesh upload runs on the game thread.